 The daily imbalance charge calculation methodology (hereinafter – the Methodology) is designed to establish the calculation and coverage of the daily imbalance of the Network User and the principles, procedure and conditions for the application of the daily imbalance charge within the natural gas transmission system (hereinafter – the transmission system) managed by AB Amber Grid.

 By undertaking balancing actions, the Transmission System Operator shall not either gain or lose.
-The principle of neutrality shall be ensured through the setting of natural gas transmission service price caps and through the setting of specific natural gas transmission service prices.
-In the VAT invoices submitted by the Transmission System Operator to the Network Users for the provided transmission services, information on what effect does the balancing activity income and costs make on the transmission service prices.
+The principle of neutrality shall be ensured through the calculation and application of the Neutrality Charge to Network Users.

 CHAPTER II